 As the ONLY professional Long Distance and Channel Swimming community association coach in the world with over 20 world records, I am here to share a wealth of knowledge of 37 years without any break in the sport with YOU.
 I will help you achieve your goals and expand upon your potential.
+I am also the Events Manager for the Company and am responsible for the running of any safe event and am always excited at the prospects of offering you new and exciting events such as the Blackpool Pier to Pier Swim in 2018.

 I started swimming when I was six and by the age of 14 had swum the length of Windermere in junior record time.
 As a fifteen year old, I completed my first successful Solo English Channel swim in 1979 with Loch Lomond close after and a 4 Way Windermere (42 miles) solo swim.
 As well as ‘being a swimmer’ I began teaching and coaching, a role I thoroughly enjoyed and have been swim coaching ever since.